Preposition – “Since”

 He went to the gym last year.
 He has been exercising regularly since.

-Here, since as an adverb emphasizes the continuous nature of his exercise regimen since the specified time (last year).
+Since, as an adverb, emphasises the continuous nature of his exercise regimen since the specified time (last year).

 I saw her a year ago, and I haven’t seen her since.